 Each person in Harvest has a profile that contains information about them.
-Profiles have four sections: Projects, Basic Info, Notifications, and Security.
+Profiles have six sections: Basic info, Assigned projects, Assigned people, Permissions, Notifications, and Security.

 - Click your name in the upper right corner of Harvest.

-To view another team member's profile as an Administrator:
+To view another team member's profile as an Administrator or Manager

-Once in a profile, you can navigate to Projects, Basic Info, and Security from the menu on the left.
+Once in a profile, you can navigate to Basic info, Assigned projects, Assigned people, Permissions, and Security from the menu on the left.
+Your permission level will determine which parts a profile you see.

-In the Basic Info section of a person’s profile, you can edit your personal details, or other people’s details if you’re an Administrator.
-Here’s what’s included under Basic Info, with additional information on some items below the list:
+In the Basic info section of a person’s profile, you can edit your personal details, or other people’s details if you’re an Administrator or Manager with assigned people.
+Here’s what’s included under Basic info, with additional information on some items below the list:

 - Type: Employee or Contractor